Jeffrey Hunter: College

-During World War II, Hunter served in the Navy.
-After the war, he attended Northwestern University from which he graduated in 1949.
+After the war, he attended Northwestern University, from which he graduated in 1949.
 Here, he was a member of Phi Delta Theta fraternity.

 In college, Hunter appeared in two NU stage productions, including Ruth Gordon's Years Ago (as Captain Absolute).
 He also acted with the NU Theatre summer-stock company at Eagles Mere, Pennsylvania, in 1947, appearing in Too Many Husbands, The Late George Apley, Payment Deferred, The Merchant of Venice, and Fata Morgana.
 He did radio work with the NU Radio Workshop and Radio Guild, and worked summers with the NBC Radio Institute in Chicago.

 Hunter's first film role came in 1949.
 While at NU, he was one of a number of students who were cast in David Bradley's version of Julius Caesar (1950).
 The movie is best remembered today for starring a young Charlton Heston as Mark Antony.

 He graduated from NU on August 26, 1949, then moved to the University of California at Los Angeles to get his master's degree in radio.
-In 1950, he was appearing in a college production of All My Sons (in the role of Chris) and was spotted by talent scouts from 20th Century Fox and Paramount.
-Paramount tested him - doing two scenes from All My Sons with Ed Begley.
+In 1950, he was appearing in a college production of All My Sons (in the role of Chris) and was spotted by talent scouts from Paramount and 20th Century Fox.
+Paramount tested him – doing two scenes from All My Sons with Ed Begley.
 They were impressed and offered him an option; Darryl F. Zanuck of Fox heard about this and offered him a long-term contract.
 The young actor agreed and the studio changed his name to "Jeffrey Hunter" on June 1, 1950.